McLeodMoores/xl4j/README.md

 ====

 # Introduction
 xl4j is a combined Java and native code library that allows developers to build native-quality Excel Add-ins requiring only standard Java tooling (Maven + JDK).
+It supports standard Excel types (numbers, stings, dates, booleans, etc) but also Java objects in the form of object handles.
+This means you can store any complex object in a single Excel sheet cell, allowing much more complex applications.
+A background garbage collector prevents discarded and overwritten objects from hanging around.

 # Objectives
  - Make no comprimises